owncloud/ocis/docs/adr/0005-api-for-spaces.md

 * **projectSpaces**: The project spaces available for the user (*)
 * **shares**: The share jail, contains all shares for the user (*)

+Other space types such as backup, hidden etc. can be added later as requested.

 The (*) marked types are not defined in the official MS API.
+They are prefixed with `oC` to avoid namespace clashes.

 The following *driveStatus* values are available:

 * **accepted**: The user has accepted the space and uses it
 * **pending**: The user has not yet accepted the space , but can use it after having it accepted.
 * **mandatory**: This is an mandatory space.
 Used for the personal- and shares-space.
 The user can not influence if it is visible or not, it is always available.
+* **offline**: The space is currently not available.

 ### Positive Consequences